abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:b8a90154e0
 ## Tracking files and saving changes

-Once you're created a Git repository, you can go about your business such as writing scripts as usual.
+Once you've created a Git repository, you can go about your business such as writing scripts as usual.
 Git will notice any saved changes to any tracked file, but in order for those changes to become part of the official Git history, you will have to manually communicate to Git that you think you've made changes that are worth keeping a record of (e.g., you've fixed a bug, or added a cool new function, or corrected a typo).

 The process of telling Git to **permanently log** certain changes requires two steps: